FrogTheFrog/steam-gyro-for-cemuhook/README.md

 ## How to use

 Drag executable anywhere you want and launch it.
-A settings file will be create in the same directory.
-If you want, you can change available and click restart on tray icon:
+You should see a tray icon in the corner, hovering it will show server info:

 ![tray-example](./assets/tray.png "Tray example")

+A settings file will be created in the same directory.
+If you want, you can change server adrress, port and click restart on tray.

 Finally, go to Cemu and make sure motion source is selected.